Evandro Teixeira

-Evandro Teixeira Magalhães (born 1 December 1986, in Juiz de Fora), sometimes known as just Evandro, is a Brazilian footballer who plays as a defensive midfielder, currently for Novo Horizonte.
+Evandro Teixeira Magalhães (born 1 December 1986), sometimes known Mononymously as Evandro, is a Brazilian footballer who plays as a defensive midfielder, currently for Novo Horizonte.

 Career

 Evandro Teixeira played 25 times for Ipatinga in 2009 and 2010 Campeonato Brasileiro Série B whilst on loan from Cruzeiro.
 He scored the only goal of this spell in a 2–1 win over ABC on 3 October 2009.

 In January 2011, he played for Comercial in Campeonato Paulista Série A2 before joining Tupi, where he didn't enter the field of play in the one game he was selected to play.

 On 21 May 2012, he signed for Cuiabá to play in 2012 Campeonato Brasileiro Série C He played 13 of the club's 18 games.

-In the first half of 2013, he represented newly-promoted Araxá in 2013 Campeonato Mineiro, playing 9 of 11 games.
+In early 2013, he represented newly-promoted Araxá in 2013 Campeonato Mineiro, playing 9 of 11 games.
 Rather than representing the club in 2013 Campeonato Brasileiro Série D with the club, he joined Nacional and played six times in the competition, scoring in the 5–2 win over Genus on 11 August 2013.
 He also represented the team in 2013 Copa do Brasil three times.
 With Nacional eliminated from Série D, he joined São Caetano for the remainder of the 2013 Campeonato Brasileiro Série B season.
 He played in 2 games for the club.

 On 17 December 2013, he signed for Fortaleza and played 11 games in 2014 Campeonato Cearense.
-In the second half of 2014 he played 5 times for Madureira in 2014 Campeonato Brasileiro Série C, but on 2 September he signed for Uberaba in 2014 Campeonato Mineiro Módulo II.
+In late 2014, he played 5 times for Madureira in 2014 Campeonato Brasileiro Série C, but on 2 September he signed for Uberaba in 2014 Campeonato Mineiro Módulo II.

 On 15 December 2014, Evandro Teixeira was announced as part of the 2015 squad of Nacional, a return to the team he had represented two years earlier. however, he never featured for the club.
 By 8 February he was playing for Parauapebas in 2015 Campeonato Paraense, making a total of nine appearances.

 2016 saw Evandro Teixeira join Macaé to play in 2016 Campeonato Carioca.
 He played a total of five times, and when the first phase of the competition finished he joined Treze to play in the latter stages of 2016 Campeonato Paraibano.
 His only appearance was in the second leg of the semi-final.

 Evandro Teixeira joined Guarani-MG in the close season, to play in 2017 Campeonato Mineiro Módulo II.
 He made 6 appearances.
-In May 2017 he joined up with Novo Horizonte to play 2017 Campeonato Goiano Second Division.
+In May 2017, he joined up with Novo Horizonte to play 2017 Campeonato Goiano Second Division.